syedzubinhafiz/supermario/design-docs/REQ7_rationale.md

 **1: ResetGameAction**

-To be able to reset the game, the player needs to have an option to reset the game.
+To be able to reset the edu.monash.fit2099.game, the player needs to have an option to reset the edu.monash.fit2099.game.
 Thus, we have the ResetGameAction that extends the abstract Action class.

 Note that currently, ResetGameAction has dependencies to a few classes (Tree, Utils, Dirt, Player, Coin, Enemy).